tkmerkel/tkmerkel/README.md

 I am a mostly self taught python coder working on data analytics, bots and dashboards.

-I am using Github to host some of the work that I've done the past few years for myself (its right up there ^^)
+I am using Github to host some of the work that I've done the past few years for myself (use this repo).

 - 🔭 I’m currently working on building a database of historical listing distributions for nfts.
 - 🌱 I’m currently learning catboost regression.